The Takeaway:

 As great as all that sounds, there is one drawback, and it’s potentially a big one.
 It’s upholstered in bonded leather.

 Bonded leather is real leather, but it’s created by fusing leather scraps together.
-As such, it’s not as durable and pliable genuine grain leather.
+As such, it’s not as durable and pliable as genuine grain leather.
 If you plan on using this chair for more than about four hours a day, you’ll find yourself sweating because the leather isn’t breathable, and there’s really no way to fix that.

-On top of that, bonded leather starts showing its age very quickly, and it’s just not designed to withstand the rigors of heavy daily use.
+In addition, bonded leather starts showing its age very quickly, and it’s just not designed to withstand the rigors of heavy daily use.
 If you use it several hours a day anyway, you can expect to start seeing it cracking and peeling after about a year.

 If you only use it lightly to moderately, you can reasonably expect it to last 2-3 years before it starts cracking and peeling.
 After that, you’ll need to look into having it re-upholstered.
 Even given that, it’s still a solid value for the money, and upholstery aside, the rest of the chair will last for years.